scottoberman/CSUFDevs/README.md

-# CSUFDEVS - RDBMS Inventory Management System
+# CSUFDEVS - RDBMS Inventory Management System (ScottInterface Branch)

-For a list of features, things to do, and notices, view the [TODO](https://github.com/scottoberman/CSUFDevs/blob/master/todo.md)

-## Developed by:
-Scott Oberman
-Richard McNeley
-Christopher Hernandez
-Rick Alonzo
-Robert Hare
-Austin Blanke
+This branch does not include the front end interface to be used with a vector of table elements.
+Currently, this branch simply acts as a placeholder for a relatively stable build.